Homemade Marinara Sauce

 - Garlic- Use fresh cloves for best results.
 A garlic twister makes it easy and fast.

 - Plum Tomatoes- See below for important brand recommendations.
+You can even make these easy roasted tomatoes for this recipe!

 - Italian Seasoning